afqueiruga/afqueiruga.github.io/_posts/2025-03-10-review-macbook-dont-buy.md

 assert generated == 'The rain in Spain has been so bad that the city of Barcelona has been forced to close its doors'
  ```

-This test used to fail back in March 2024, where it would decode to `!!!!...`.
-It has since started passing for all smaller sized models.
+This test used to fail back in March 2024, where it would decode to `!!!!...` and the logits were off.
+This test has since started passing for all smaller sized models.

 But this is part of the difficulty with the system.
 Although those bugs have been fixed, there are still bugs.
 As mentioned, both Flax and Jax can crash on simple neural networks.
 Just this weekend I ran into another subtle problem running a PDE learning PyTorch library.
-The library can learn a PDE on CPU, but on MPS, the model just slowly converges to a flatline over training.
+The library works on CPU, but on MPS, the model just slowly converges to output a flat line over training.
+I spent a few minutes thinking it was working because it looked reasonable-but-wrong when the model was undertrained.
+One of the losses must be evaluating zero.

 ### Driver and community lock-in is real.
 NVIDIA really has a monopoly on accelerators.
 I am looking forward to more hardware options.
 Unless you are interested in accelerator debugging, it's not worth an individual's time to deal with hardware compatibility issues: just pay the NVIDIA premium.